stanton119/data-analysis/README.md

 Use the `settings.json` file in the repo

 ## Future areas

+Aim is for future work to be incorporated by working on separate branches and merge to master when finished.

 ### Tools/areas to explore
 *   Time series forecasting
     *   Greykite